mongilyov/neovim-config/README.md

 ## Formatting code
  - `<leader>gf` -- format code.
 Problem -- formatting is bad.
 How to setup it?
  - `f` in visual mode -- ranged formatting

+# Specific file formatting
+You can use specify settings for file with special extensions by adding file `<filetype>.lua` in `ftplugin/` directory